WHAT YOU SHOULD KNOW:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- 12-lead ECG: This test, also called an EKG, helps caregivers see damage or problems in your heart.
+- 12-lead ECG: This test, also called an EKG, helps healthcare providers see damage or problems in your heart.
 Sticky pads are placed on your chest, arms, and legs.
 Each sticky pad has a wire that is hooked to a machine or monitor.
 Electrical activity in your heart muscle is recorded.

 - Echocardiogram: This test is also called an echo.
 It uses sound waves to show pictures of your heart and how your heart moves when it is beating.
 An echo can also find problems, such as fluid around the heart or problems with your heart valves.